giacomolamanna/giacomolamanna/README.md

+### Hello everyone!
-### Hello everyone, my name is Giacomo and I'm a civil engineer/developer.
+My name is Giacomo and I'm a civil engineer/developer.
 During the day, I develop desktop software in C#, and at night, I sleep.
 Currently, I'm studying some mathematics to write 3D graphics algorithms, and I'm also diving into BIM technology.

 &nbsp;